macuser47/ContainmentBreach/README.md

 # Containment Breach Hole Punching Server

-_Containment breach_ is a service designed for setting up UDP p2p sessions via [hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
+Containment Breach is a service designed for setting up UDP p2p sessions via [hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching).
 The basic idea is that 2 peers that want to connect to each other connect to _Containment breach_, which informs each peer of the UDP port of the other peer, which they can use to set up a connection.

-_Containment breach_ works on both Windows and Linux.
+Containment Breach works on both Windows and Linux.

-_Containment breach_ supports 2 different type of connection setup:
+Containment Breach supports 2 different type of connection setup:

 * Peer mode, which allows 2 peers that know each other's IP addresses to connect
 * Client/Server mode, which allows a Server to register itself with _Containment breach_